- Transfer Money

-Despite the aforementioned decline in cheque usage, one survey of 1,000 businesses in the UK showed that over half of the survey takers are still making and receiving payments by cheques.
+Despite the aforementioned decline in cheque usage, one survey of 1,000 businesses in the UK showed that over half of the survey, takers are still making and receiving payments by cheques.
 Here’s why:

 An interesting finding of the above survey was that many businesses still use paper payments because the bank cheque clearing system was slow—providing a 5-day lag for businesses that need to make a payment before actually having the available cash.

-In the US a report published by the Association of Financial Professionals (AFP) from its Electronic Payments Survey showed a one-percent increase in the use of B2B payments.
+In the US a report published by the Association of Financial Professionals (AFP)³ from its Electronic Payments Survey showed a one-percent increase in the use of B2B payments.
 Surveyors noted that US corporations are leaning towards supporting the worldwide trend in electronic B2B payments as bank payment technology provides faster and more efficient clearing services.

 Other problems are stopped checks or the inevitable processing errors as well as the recipient having to wait while the cheque clears.
 While many businesses are adopting more efficient and secure accounts payable automation processes, some challenges remain.
 Going from cheque payments to B2B automation can be challenging for small businesses, especially when financial service providers only offer automated payment services to larger clients.

-Put away your checkbook.
+Put away your chequebook.
 While mobile check imaging shows promise for small business owners in effecting more rapid local currency transactions, overseas payments and collections come with their own set of challenges.
 The overseas payment process entails verification, FX conversion, as well as compliance and security assurances.
 And you can’t do that through the mail with a paper cheque.

 You don’t want to deal with foreign cheque conversions and payment headaches.
 Likewise, your overseas suppliers don’t want the hassle of converting your dollar payments to their local currency.
 Then there is the expense and hassle of entrusting your payments to the mail system at home and abroad.

-Converting currency on the foreign exchangemarket must be done through a bank.
+Converting currency on the foreign exchange market must be done through a bank.
 Banks make money on the deal twice: First, when they apply an inflated “spread” on the currency; second, when they apply an arbitrary transaction fee.
 Include another bank—yours, for example—and they also attach hidden charges.

 Banks, like any other business, concentrate their resources and expertise in areas that make them the most profit: Mainly loans and investments.
-They don’t provide their customers a full-featured and transparent FX platform, but they funnel your money on the top end, and what comes out is not always the most favorable exchange rate.
+They don’t provide their customers with a full-featured and transparent FX platform, but they funnel your money on the top end, and what comes out is not always the most favorable exchange rate.

 If your business has overseas clients or customers and a large number of overseas payments, an unexpected change in the FX rate in a high-dollar deal could soak up your profit.
 You have neither the time nor expertise to shop around or set up multiple bank accounts overseas.

 A digital payment platform—MTFX Foreign Exchange & Global Payments, for example — have all those agreements in place across multiple countries and the accompanying overseas account numbers where your customers reside.